HirschLabUMN/MaizeSV/README.md

 Prior to running Genome STRiP, you also have to create a “MetaData Bundle” for each reference.
 See [Genome STRiP: Preparing a reference](scripts/GSTRiP_RefPrep.md)

+Once the MetaData bundle is complete, the CNVDiscoveryPipeline can be run with *GSTRiP_CNVDiscoveryPipeline.sh*.
+All arguments are required and must follow correct order.
+User should also specify queue and requested resources via command line.
+See note below for use of default values.

+Usage:

+    qsub GSTRiP_CNVDiscovery.sh -F \"refName outDir memGb bamListFile tilingWindowSize tilingWindowOverlap maximumReferenceGapLength boundaryPrecision minimumRefinedLength\"
+refName: e.g. W22, B73, PH207, or PHB47.
+Paths are hardcoded.
+Change if necessary.
+outDir: Output Directory
+memGb: number of Gb of RAM for CNVDiscovery to request.
+This should be about 2Gb less than requested from the HPC (e.g. qsub ... -l mem=...)
+bamListFile: file containing list of bams to include in the analysis.
+Must end with _.list_

+Remaining parameters will control sensitivity and should be calibrated for the mean coverage across samples.
+Generally, larger values will reduce sensitivity and increase the minimum detectable size of SVs (the final parameter listed below).
+These correspond to the _tilingWindowSize_, _tilingWindowOverlap_, _maximumReferenceGapLength_, _boundaryPrecision_, and _minimumRefinedLength_, respectively.
+See the [CNVDiscoveryPipeline Documentation](http://software.broadinstitute.org/software/genomestrip/org_broadinstitute_sv_qscript_CNVDiscoveryPipeline.html) for more information on the meaning of these parameters.

+If you have samples of varying coverage, consider trying a range of different values while subsetting your data to include only samples with sufficient coverage for the current values (see this [post](https://gatkforums.broadinstitute.org/gatk/discussion/12267/window-size-for-samples-of-varying-coverage#latest) for a discussion on this issue).
+If you simply want to run default settings (for samples at approx. 25x coverage), add these values at the end of the -F command:

+    1000 500 1000 100 500

+For example:

+    qsub ~/JobScripts/GSTRiP_CNVDiscoveryPipeline.sh -l mem=32gb,walltime=96:00:00 -F "W22 /panfs/roc/scratch/pmonnaha/Maize/gstrip/w22_defaults 30 /home/hirschc1/pmonnaha/misc-files/gstrip/W22_E2_Bams.list 1000 500 1000 100 500" -A hirschc1 -q mesabi

+For my initial attempts, I ran default settings with all samples included as well as a low-sensitivity run (again with all samples) and a high-sensitivity run, including only samples with approx. >40x coverage.
+Low-sensitivity parameters (calibrated for 10x coverage) are:

+    2000 1000 1500 150 1000

+High-sensitivity parameters for >40x coverage are:

+    500 250 500 75 250
+High-coverage samples used in these runs can be found in _./accessory/High_cov_samples.txt_

+#### Filtering redundant calls

+Genome STRiP includes a utility (RedundancyAnnotator) that can filter the output of CNVDiscoveryPipeline for redundant calls based on overlapping start and end coordinates.
+See the [Redundancy Annotator Documentation](http://software.broadinstitute.org/software/genomestrip/org_broadinstitute_sv_annotation_RedundancyAnnotator.html) for more detail.

+For a pair of Genome STRiP VCFs, run the RedundancyAnnotator with the job script _./scripts/jobs/GSTRiP_RedundancyAnnotator.sh_

+Usage:

+    qsub GSTRiP_RedundancyAnnotator.sh -F \"VCFile refName outPath memGb duplicateOverlapThreshold VCF2File\"
+_VCFile_: vcf that you would like ot genotype the samples in bamListFile
+_refName_: e.g. W22, B73, PH207, or PHB47.
+Paths are hardcoded.
+Change if necessary.
+_outPath_: Full path to output file
+_memGb_: number of Gb of RAM to request.
+This should be about 2Gb less than requested from the HPC (e.g. qsub ... -l mem=...)
+_VCF2File_: VCF to compare with original

+To iteratively run this shell script on a collection of VCFs (e.g. resulting from different sensitivity settings), use the wrapper script _./scripts/code/GSTRiP_RedundancyAnnotator_wrapper.py_.
+This will compare each VCF with itself and all others (parallelized by chromosome), extract the preferred variant according to GSTRiP, and concatenate the results into a single VCF.

+Usage:

+    GSTRiP_RedundancyAnnotator_wrapper.py -f vcf_file_list \
+        -p path_to_sh \
+        -m memGB \
+        -r refName \
+        -d duplicateOverlapThreshold \
+        -o output_VCF_name \
+        -v vcftools_perl_folder \
+-f : full path to each VCF to compare.
+One path per line.
+-p : Path to GSTRiP_RedundancyAnnotator.sh
+-m : Amount of memory to request from HPC
+-r : W22, B73, PH207, or PHB47.
+Paths are hardcoded.
+Change if necessary.
+-d : Minimum overlap required to determine two events are redundant -o : output file name
+-v : path to directory containing the vcftools perl modules

+*NOTE*: If you are running this wrapper for PH207 as reference, you need to add the flag _--chromosome10_ in order to accommodate chromosome naming convention for this reference.

+## SV Consolidation

 ### Notes